Seán O'Hegarty: War of Independence

 O'Malley and Liam Lynch, the general, met with O'Hegarty in the mountains of West Cork, near a deserted farmhouse, just off the main road.
 In On Another Man's Wound O'Hegarty is described as wearing "a light-blue swallow-tail coat, and trousers, a heavy woollen coat, derby hat, with a twisted stick under his arm...he was bearded, mutton-chop whiskers."
 In the retreat that followed, the Irish lost heavy casualties, and left their wounded to the good care of the British.
 These were the "Round-ups" in which the Irish slept outside in order to avoid being at home when the Army called.
 They were told by Brigade to learn the English National Anthem to avoid arrest.

-In East Cork brigade O'Hegarty uncovered a spy ring.
-He was ruthless in the treatment of Mrs Georgina Lindsay and her chauffeur who gave away information to the Catholic clergy, but remarkably lenient on brigade traitors within.
-He was allegedly not too bothered about evidence; but was reminded that all executions of a traitor had to be approved by Dublin first.